-In New Hampshire, the Cocheco Manufacturing Company started out in 1812 as the Dover Cotton Company, using waterpower from the Cochecho River to make cloth.
-The company thrived and expanded, shipping cotton cloth down the river to international ports and nearly doubling Dover’s population over a decade to more than 5,000 in 1830.
+In New Hampshire, the Cocheco Manufacturing Company started out in 1812 as the Dover Cotton Company.
+It used waterpower from the Cochecho River to make cloth.
+The company thrived and expanded, shipping cotton cloth down the river to international ports.
+It attracted so many workers Dover’s population nearly doubled over a decade to more than 5,000 in 1830.

 The company’s owners bought more land, built more mills and replaced the wooden blocks to print cloth with rolling cylinders.

 But they needed financial help to expand.
 They got it from the Boston Associates.

 The new printworks turned out to drain the Boston Associates finances.
 So they spun it off to the Boston investors as the Cocheco Manufacturing Company in 1827.